Chitrakote Falls

 The Chitrakote Falls (also spelled Chitrakote, Chitrakot, and Chitrakoot) is a natural waterfall on the Indravati River, located approximately 38 km to the west of Jagdalpur, in Bastar district in the Indian state of Chhattisgarh.

 The height of the falls is about 29 m.
-It is the widest waterfall in India, reaching a width of nearly 300 m during the monsoon season.
-Because of its width and its widespread horseshoe shape during the monsoon season, it is often called the "Niagara Falls of India".
+It is the widest waterfall in India, reaching a width of nearly 300 m during the peak monsoon season.
+Because of its width and horseshoe shape during the monsoon season, it is often called the "Niagara Falls of India".

 Topography

 The Chitrakote Falls is located on the Indravati River.
 The river originates in the Kalahandi district of Odisha, in the Vindhya Range of hills, flows westward, and then forms a fall at Chitrakote, after which it finally flows into the Godavari River at Bhadrakali, after traversing 240 mi in the state.

 The free drop of the falls is a sheer height of about 30 m.
 Because of its horseshoe shape, it is often compared with the world-famous Niagara Falls in the United States, and is given the sobriquet "the Small Niagara Falls".
 During the rainy season, from July to October, rainbows are created with sun rays reflecting on mist from the waterfall.

 A small Hindu shrine dedicated to the god Shiva and several naturally created grottoes named "Parvati caves" (named after Shiva's wife Parvati) are located on the left bank of the Chitrakote Falls.
-The river flows sluggishly on the upstream side of the falls due to its meandering nature as it drains through the plains of Jagdalpur.
-This reach of the river valley has very little forest cover.
+The river flows sluggishly upstream of the falls due to its meandering nature as it drains through the plains of Jagdalpur.
+This stretch of the river valley has very little forest cover.
 Below the falls the river traverses the Bodhghat forested area and the river regime undergoes a drastic change in its flow conditions.
 Aeration processes and the forest in the downstream area filter the silt in the river.
-The weather in the area is generally pleasant except in the summer season when it is hot due to the absence of shade from vegetation in the area.
+The weather in the area is generally pleasant except in the summer season when it is hot due to the absence of shade amid lack of vegetation in the area.

 Chitrakote Falls is one of two waterfalls located near the Kanger Valley National Park, the other being Teerathgarh Falls.